 - 4.6 The basis of property rights is the right to exclude.
 Ownership of an IPR does not normally impose on the IP owner an obligation to license the use of that IP to others, even where the IPR confers market power on the IP owner.
 Therefore, a refusal to supply a licence, even by a dominant undertaking, is not normally an abuse.
-However, in limited circumstances, a dominant undertaking's refusal to supply a licence may constitute an infringement under the section 47 prohibition, if there is no objective justification for the refusal.
+However, in limited circumstances, a dominant undertaking's refusal to supply a licence may constitute an infringement under the section 47 prohibition.
 For example, this may occur if the refusal concerns an IPR which relates to an essential facility, with the effect of (likely) substantial harm to competition.
-The CCS will also consider whether the dominant undertaking has behaved in a proportionate way in defending its legitimate commercial interest. - 4.7 A facility will be viewed as essential only if there are no potential substitutes (through duplication or otherwise), and if the facility is indispensable to the exercise of the activity in question.
+The CCCS may consider if the dominant undertaking is able to objectively justify its conduct, and whether the dominant undertaking has behaved in a proportionate way in defending its legitimate commercial interest. - 4.7 A facility will be viewed as essential only if there are no potential substitutes (through duplication or otherwise), and if the facility is indispensable to the exercise of the activity in question.
 Essential facilities are rare in practice; IPRs by themselves are generally unlikely to create essential facilities. - 4.8 In determining whether a refusal to supply a licence constitutes an abuse under the section 47 prohibition, the impact on the technology and innovation markets will be considered.
 Care must be taken not to undermine the incentives for undertakings to make future investments and innovations.